 “Not only does art let me focus on something positive it enables me to achieve success,” she says.

-At the Poetry Reading and Artist Talk, each poem will be read aloud and the corresponding artist will share talk about how they interpreted the poem that they were given.
-Judy will not be able to attend but her interpretation will be read by the curator of the exhibit.
-Miya is looking forward to the opportunity to read her poem and says that being part of this show has been a meaningful experience.
+At the Poetry Reading and Artist Talk, each poem was read aloud and the corresponding artist talked about how they interpreted the poem that they were given.
+Judy was not able to attend but her interpretation was read by the curator of the exhibit.
+Miya was grateful for the opportunity to read her poem and said that being part of the show has been a meaningful experience.

-The Poetry Reading and Artist Talk will be held Thursday May 3rd at 7:00 pm.
-The event is free and all are welcome.
-Hear and See: Poetry and Art for Mental Health exhibit is presented by Communitas Supportive Care Society and The Reach and is sponsored by Envision Financial and the Lohn Foundation.
+Hear and See: Poetry and Art for Mental Health exhibit was presented by Communitas Supportive Care Society and The Reach and was sponsored by Envision Financial and the Lohn Foundation.